jacquessham/sfotraffic/Part1/README.md

-# Part 1 - SFO Passenger Traffic Prediction (2018-2019)/Original Work
+# Part 1 - SFO Passenger Traffic Prediction (2018-2019)/ Original Work

 We have a data set on SFO traffic between July, 2005 and Decemeber, 2017.
 It includes the passenger counts on each airline every month in the given period.
-I have two goals:<br>
+I have two goals for this project:<br>
 1 - Visualize the data set for EDA purpose<br>
-2 - Predict the passenger traffic in 2018 and 2019 <br>
+2 - Predict the passenger traffic and growth rate in 2018 and 2019 <br>

-In this part of the project, I will use R because I would like to demonstrate the functionality of ggplot and R has a better package for time series model.<br>
+In this part of the project, I will use R because I would like to demonstrate the functionality of ggplot and R has a better package for time series model.
+And since Facebook has released a new time-series statistical-learning package, Prophet (Python package), I will also use Python and Prophet to predict the passenger traffic in order to compare the prediction accuracy.<br>

-Noted that I have been doing EDA on this data set previously with Charles Siu.
-Some of the visualizations here is collaborative with him.
+Noted that I have been doing EDA on this data set previously with <a href="https://github.com/chunheisiu">Charles Siu</a>.
+Some of the EDA visualizations in here is collaboration with him.

 ## About the data set
 The data set is an open source data set obtained from DataSF<br>
 <a href="https://datasf.org/opendata/">Open SF</a>

-The data set consists of 12 columns with 17,959 observations, and you may find more detail about the data set in the [Data Folder](/)
+The data set consists of 12 columns with 17,959 observations, and you may find more detail about the data set in the [Data Folder](../Data).

 ## Goal and Plan
 The goal of this part of the project is to utilize the data set to predict the passenger traffic between 2018-2019 in SFO.
 In order to do this, we will take the following steps to achieve our goal:<br>